LispCookbook/cl-cookbook/scripting.md

 ### For web apps

-We can similarly build a self-contained executable for our web-app.
+We can similarly build a self-contained executable for our web appplication.
 It would thus contain a web server and would be able to run on the command line: